rhamiro94/DashFCI/README.md

-# Dash app for a quick overview on Argentina Sectors.
+# Dash app for a quick overview on Argentina Invesment Funds.
 This repo shows the performance rentability of each investment fund group by category.
 With a quick overview we can identify wich fund category perform better over time in differents periods of return variations.
 Also we can identify the top 20 best performing funds ordered by a two week period.